 Our law firm has been active in protecting children from exposure to inappropriate online materials in a variety of ways.
 Our managing partner, Lawrence G. Walters, Esq., has developed and patented an online age verification device, the BirthDateVerifier™ (www.BirthDateVerifier.com), which helps website operators identify the age of their customers before providing access to age-sensitive materials.
 We also represent, on a pro bono basis, the Association of Sites Advocating Child Protection (www.ASACP.org), which fights child pornography and offers a label to identify adult material online.
 Mr. Walters has earned the Annual Service Recognition Award from ASACP for his efforts in helping protect children from exposure to age-restricted material.

 Does the First Amendment protect advertising?

-Yes, so-called “commercial speech” is protected by the First Amendment, although the government is given greater leeway in restricting such speech, if it can demonstrate a substantial governmental interest in doing so.
+Yes, “commercial speech” is protected by the First Amendment, although the government is given greater leeway in restricting such speech, if it can demonstrate a substantial governmental interest in doing so.
 Regulation of commercial speech is governed by the Central Hudson Test, which is used to evaluate whether a restriction on speech comports with the First Amendment.
-Substantial discussion of the Central Hudson Test, in relation to advertising online casinos, can be found in our firm’s article, here.
+Substantial discussion of the Central Hudson Test, in relation to gambling advertising, can be found in our firm’s article, here.
 Although commercial speech is not treated the same as political speech or other expressive activities, it enjoys a high level of protection from unreasonable governmental efforts to censor advertising based on the content of the speech.